 Current Situation in Taroko Gorge and Taroko National Park

-The road through Taroko Gorge up to Hehuanshan is open if you have your own vehicle, but only three times a day: 8 AM, 12 Noon, and 4 PM.
+Taroko National Park 2026 Update: Due to recent earthquakes, the road through Taroko Gorge up to Hehuanshan is open if you have your own vehicle, but only five times a day.
 You need to leave the park by 5:30 PM.
-There are many parts of the road that are just dirt or covered in potholes.
-Currently, only the Taroko National Park visitor’s center is open.
+The main road has been repaved, but there are parts of the road that are just dirt or covered in potholes.
+Currently, the Taroko National Park visitor’s center and Tianxiang trails are open.
 But there are a few spots along the side of the road in Taroko Gorge where you can take photos.
-Again, all trails and everything else except the visitor center are closed.
-The Swallow Grotto Road and Eternal Spring Road are also blocked off.
+Again, all trails and everything else except Tianxiang and the visitor center are closed.
+The Swallow Grotto road and Eternal Spring road are also blocked off.

-Even Qingshui Cliff lookout is closed and there is nowhere to park there.
+Even the Qingshui Cliff lookout is closed, and there is nowhere to park there.

 There is a lot of rock moving and reconstruction to do; it could take another 10 years for Taroko to fully reopen.